The generic circle or square. These brush tips are generated by Krita through certain parameters.

 First, there’s three mask-types, with each the circle and square shape:

 This is the ultimate generic type.
 The Fade parameter produces the below results.
 Of the three auto brushes, this is the fastest.

-This one’s fade is controled by a curve!
+This one’s fade is controlled by a curve!

 This one uses the gaussian algorithm to determine the fade.
 Out of the three auto brushes, this is the slowest.